RustAudio/rust-jack/README.md

 - `libjack` is required.
 Consult your package manager or the [official](http://jackaudio.org/downloads/) website.

-- The general workflow for a JACK application is to start up a JACK daemon and connect the client to it. [qjackctl](http://qjackctl.sourceforge.net/) is a convinient way to configure and bring up a JACK server through a GUI.
+- The general workflow for a JACK application is to start up a JACK daemon and connect the client to it. [qjackctl](http://qjackctl.sourceforge.net/) is a convenient way to configure and bring up a JACK server through a GUI.

 - [JACK FAQ](http://jackaudio.org/faq/)